lewis831/albums/README.md

       npm install -g react-native-cli

+2. Next after you have downloaded the GitHub "albums" select the following:

+      cd albums-master

+      npm install

-2. To run on iOS simulator run the following:
+3. To run on iOS simulator run the following:

-      cd albums
+      cd albums-master

       react-native run-ios

-3. To run on Android simulator run the following:
+4. To run on Android simulator run the following:

-      cd albums
+      cd albums-master

       react-native run-android